What is Ethical investment

 Ethical investment funds

-Ethical Investment funds are collections of various investments all of which are supposed to be ‘ethical’ A major issue around this sort of approach is who advises on what to invest.
-Some ethical investment funds suggest that putting money in Tesco as opposed to BP is an ethical choice.
-We think this is more like a neutral investment than anything else – it’s just putting your money where it doesn’t do any harm.
-It’s a careful distinction, but it’s not really positive investment choice – it’s doesn’t really do anything.
+Ethical Investment funds are collections of various investments all of which are supposed to be ‘ethical’.
+A major issue around this sort of approach is who advises on what to invest in.
+Some ethical investment funds suggest that putting money in Tesco, as opposed to BP, is an ethical choice.
+We think this is more like a neutral investment than anything else – it’s just putting your money where it does less harm.
+It’s a careful distinction, but it’s not really a positive investment choice – it doesn’t really do anything.